Bermuda Cruise Port Guide, Things to Do, Shore Excursions

 7. Bermuda Beaches

-With its crystal clear water and powdery sands, the beach is friendly for both adults and kids (especially a little shallow cove nicknamed “baby beach”), only be mindful of some rocky parts (water shoes recommended).
+With its crystal clear water and powdery sand, the beach is friendly for both adults and kids.
 To get to the beach, take bus #7 from Dockyard to Hamilton via the south shore beaches and the trip should take around 25 minutes.
-A taxi from the Bermuda cruise port will cost around $30 each way, while a more cost-effective option is to share a minivan at the price of $7 per person (you need to wait until the van is full).

 Explore Horseshoe Bay tours and activities